-In his aptly entitled series Dirty Pretty Things, Russell Young sprinkled the portraits of tragically-fated celebrities with diamond dust.
+In Russell Young’s aptly entitled series Dirty Pretty Things, Russell Young sprinkled the portraits of tragically-fated celebrities with diamond dust.
 The juxtaposition of the sparkling Pop aesthetic with his somber observations of contemporary American culture has become increasingly stark in Young’s work.
-After emerging from a week-long coma in 2010, he began looking ever more closely at the violence, pain and brutality that imbues our lives.
+After emerging from a week-long coma in 2010, he began looking ever more closely at the violence, pain and brutality that imbue our lives.

 Besides being in the collections of many of the celebrities he has photographed, Russell Young features in several public institutions note, such as the Albertina Museum in Vienna, the Istanbul Museum of Modern Art and the Saatchi Collection.
 Russell Young lives and works in New York and California, and exhibits prolifically at galleries and museums across the globe.